sara-nl/clouddocs/UvA-20170201/assignment.markdown

 ![SURFsara logo](/images/SURFsara_logo.png)
 </div>

-The following exercises are the assignment to qualify for your evaluation on the HPC Cloud session.
-After you have attended the presentations and followed the hands-on tutorial (including the extras), you should have understood all the concepts that will allow you to propose valid solutions to the exercises.
+The following exercises are the assignment to score points on the HPC Cloud session.
+After you have attended the presentations and followed the hands-on tutorial (including the extras), you understand all the concepts that will allow you to propose valid solutions to the exercises.
 You can contact your facilitators if you have any questions.

 ## General description of the exercise